 The new Alluxio Catalog Service manages the metadata of structured data in the system.
 It is responsible for all the database, table, and schema information, as well as the location of all the stored data.

 The major new concept in the catalog service is the UnderDatabase.
-The UnderDatabase is an abstraction of other external catalogs and databases.
-This abstraction enables the Alluxio Catalog Service to be able to connect to different catalogs and to gather information about structured data.
-The UnderDatabase abstraction is equivalent to the UnderFilesystem abstraction for the Alluxio Filesystem.
+Similar to how the UnderFilesystem abstracts different filesystems for Alluxio to connect to, the UnderDatabase is the equivalent abstraction for external catalogs and databases.
 The developer preview includes a Hive Metastore implementation of the UnderDatabase.

 The developer preview includes 2 types of transformations available for tables: coalesce and format conversion.

-- Format Conversion: Certain types of files are more efficient to read and process.
-For example, columnar and binary formats (like parquet and ORC) are usually more efficient to process than raw text files.
-Therefore, in this developer preview, the available format conversion is the CSV to Parquet conversion.
+- Format Conversion: Columnar and binary formats such as parquet and ORC are usually more efficient to process than raw text files.
+In this developer preview, the available format conversion is a CSV to Parquet conversion.

-We are excited to introduce the Developer Preview of Alluxio Structured Data Management in the Alluxio 2.1.0 release!
+Structured Data Management enables physical data independence by bridging the gap between SQL engines and file or object-based storage systems.
+We are excited to introduce the Developer Preview of Alluxio Structured Data Management in the Alluxio 2.2.0 release!
 The initial implementations of the major components are available with this developer preview.
-In the next article, we will go through a simple example step-by-step to illustrate how to use Structured Data Management in Alluxio.
+In the next article, I will go through a simple example step-by-step to illustrate how to use Structured Data Management in Alluxio.

 If you are not sure about your use case, feel free to ask questions in our Alluxio community slack channel.